 The Falls of Niagara may justly be classed among the wonders of the world.
-They are the pride of America, and their grandeur, magnitude, and magnificence are well known to all the civilized world.
-Ever since the discovery of this wonderful cataract, millions have flocked thither from all countries to gaze with feelings of the deepest solemnity on the tumultuous fall of waters, and to adore the power and majesty of the Almighty as these are exhibited and realized amid the sublime scenery of this stupendous waterfall.
+They are the pride of America, unequalled in grandeur, magnitude, and magnificence, by any other known cataract; and have, since they were discovered, exerted an attractive influence over millions of the human race, who have flocked thither year after year to gaze upon that tumultuous crash of water with feelings of the deepest solemnity.
+The power and majesty of the Almighty are, perhaps, more awfully exhibited and more fully realized in this stupendous waterfall than in any other scene on earth.